brian-ogilvie/accessibility-article/README.md

 ### One Possible Solution

 This button needs to be tabbable, so we could add `tabIndex="0"` to the containing `span` tag.
 That takes care of getting it focussed, but we still can't actually click it.
-To solve that problem, we could add a `keypress` handler to the `span` as well.
+To solve that problem, we could add a `keypress` handler and a `role` to the `span` as well.
 Then we could check whether the key that got pressed was either `Enter` or the spacebar and, if so, call the click handler.
 That code would look something like this:

 ```
 export default function InfoButton({ onClick }) {